gitlabhq/gitlabhq/doc/pages/administration.md

 ## Configuration

 There are multiple ways to set up GitLab Pages according to what URL scheme you are willing to support.

+### Configuration prerequisites

-Below you will find all possible scenarios to choose from.
+In the next section you will find all possible scenarios to choose from.

-### Configuration scenarios

-Before proceeding with setting up GitLab Pages, you have to decide which route you want to take.
-Note that in either scenario, you need:
+In either scenario, you will need:

 1. To use the [GitLab Pages daemon](#the-gitlab-pages-daemon)
 1. A separate domain